2017 Medicare Annual Election Period Checklist

 1. Confirm your eligibility to enroll.

-If you’re thinking of joining a Medicare Advantage plan, verifying your eligibility should be the first item on your checklist for the Annual Election Period.
-To join a Medicare Advantage plan, you must have Medicare Part A and Part B and live in the service area of the Medicare Advantage plan you’d like to join.
-If you have end-stage renal disease (ESRD), you usually cannot join a Medicare Advantage plan, but there are a few exceptions.
+If you’re thinking of enrolling in a Medicare Advantage plan, verifying your eligibility should be the first item on your checklist for the Annual Election Period.
+To sign up for a Medicare Advantage plan, you must have Medicare Part A and Part B and live in the service area of the Medicare Advantage plan.
+If you have end-stage renal disease (ESRD), you usually cannot sign up for a Medicare Advantage plan, but there are a few exceptions.

-Similarly, if you’d like to join a Medicare Part D prescription drug plan, you must have Medicare Part A and/or Part B and live in the service area of the prescription drug plan you are considering.
+Similarly, if you’d like to enroll in a stand-alone Medicare Part D Prescription Drug Plan, you must have Medicare Part A and/or Part B and live in the service area of the plan.

 2. Decide if your current coverage still meets your needs and review any coverage changes.

-You should carefully review your current Medicare coverage before AEP to see if it’s still meeting your health needs.
+You may want to carefully review your current Medicare coverage before AEP to see if it’s still meeting your health needs.
 Now is the time to take stock of what health services you typically use and whether you’re getting covered for them at a cost you’re comfortable with.
 Think of it as an annual check-up for your Medicare coverage.

-If you’re already enrolled in Medicare Advantage or a Medicare prescription drug plan, you should carefully review your plan’s Evidence of Coverage and Annual Notice of Change documents, which are mailed out every fall before AEP.
+If you’re already enrolled in Medicare Advantage or a Medicare Prescription Drug Plan, you may want to carefully review your plan’s Evidence of Coverage and Annual Notice of Change documents, which are mailed out every fall before AEP.
 These documents provide detailed information on your plan’s coverage for the upcoming year, as well as any changes in benefits or costs.
 If a health service you rely on or a medication you take is no longer covered, your plan will notify you in these documents.

-3. Be aware of how joining a Medicare plan may affect your other insurance.
+3. Be aware of how signing up for a Medicare plan may affect your other insurance.